 - 1. Most economic models are composed of diagrams and equations. - 2.
-The goal of a model is to simplify reality in order to increase our understanding.
-This is where the use of assumptions is helpful. - D. Our First Model: The Circular Flow Diagram
+The goal of a model is to simplify reality to increase our understanding.
+Assumptions help to simplify reality. - D. Our First Model: The Circular Flow Diagram

-1. Definition of circular-flow diagram: a visual model of the economy that shows how dollars flow through markets among households and firms.
+- 1. Definition of circular-flow diagram: a visual model of the economy that shows how dollars flow through markets among households and firms. - 2.
+This diagram is a very simple model of the economy.
+Note that it ignores the roles of government and international trade.

-- 2. This diagram is a very simple model of the economy.
-Note that it ignores the roles of government and international trade. - a.
+- a.
 There are two decision makers in the model: households and firms. - b.
 There are two markets: the market for goods and services and the market for factors of production. - c.
 Firms are sellers in the market for goods and services and buyers in the market for factors of production. - d.
 Households are buyers in the market for goods and services and sellers in the market for factors of production. - e.
 The inner loop represents the flows of inputs and outputs between households and firms. - f.
 The outer loop represents the flows of dollars between households and firms. - E. Our Second Model: The Production Possibilities Frontier - 1.
 Definition of production possibilities frontier: a graph that shows the combinations of output that the economy can possibly produce given the available factors of production and the available production technology.

 Spend more time with this model than you think is necessary.
-Be aware that the math and graphing skills of many of your students will be limited.
-It is important for the students to feel confident with this first graphical and mathematical model.
+Be aware that students need to feel confident with this first graphical and mathematical model.
 Be deliberate with every point.
 If you lose them with this model, they may be gone for the rest of the course.